browserengineering/book/book/scripts.md

         # ...
 ```

-I\'ll also add a `handle` field to each `ElementNode`, where 0 means no
+I\'ll also add a `handle` field to each `ElementNode` to store its
-handles have been assigned yet:
+handle.
+If no handle has been assigned yet, I'll set the field to 0:

 ``` {.python}
 class ElementNode: